Twisted $L^2$-Betti numbers of sofic groups: Introduction

 \subsection{Acknowledgments}

-This paper is partially supported by the grants MTM2017-82690-P and PID2020-114032GB-I00 of the Ministry of Science and Innovation of Spain and by the ICMAT Severo Ochoa project CEX2019-000904-S4.
+This paper is partially supported by the grants of the Ministry of Science and Innovation of Spain (reference numbers MTM2017-82690-P and PID2020-114032GB-I00) and by the ICMAT Severo Ochoa project CEX2019-000904-S4.
+We are deeply grateful to an anonymous referee for enhancing the introduction of the article and providing valuable suggestions.
+Additionally, we would like to express our thanks to Holger Kammeyer for bringing the reference \cite{BG08} to our attention.